hassangaber/COMP551-p4/README.md

 # COMP551-p4

-- `src` contains modified files from the paper repository
+- `src` contains modified files from the paper repository and a script to automatically set up the enviroment
 - `runs` contains a script to run our experiments and output files of runs
 - `auto_fake_news_paper.pdf` is the paper to be reproduced